openstack-archive/networking-cisco/doc/source/reference/ml2-nexus.rst

 VLAN Creation
 ~~~~~~~~~~~~~
 When VMs are created or when subnets are created with dhcp is enabled, port
-events are received by the nexus driver.
+events are received by the Nexus driver.
 If there are switch credentials
-defined by the administrator for the event, then the nexus driver will
+defined by the administrator for the event, then the Nexus driver will
 process the event.

-The basic Nexus configuration actions taken by the nexus driver are
+The basic Nexus configuration actions taken by the Nexus driver are
 as follows:

 #.
 Configure the provided VLAN on the Nexus device,